shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 ##### Map

-Reception will be provided with a simpler map than both the staff and the supervisor.
+Reception will be provided with a map view just like that of both the staff and the supervisor.
 To eliminate the need to call housekeeping staff with information every time a guest checks in or checks out they will have their own interface on the system.
 Reception will have the ability to see when a room, which guests have checked out of, is in progress or has been completed.
 They can then instantly know if they can allow a guest to guest to check in early without any inconvenience.They will also be able to mark a room on the system as “Checking out” if a guest checks out without marking this on the system themselves.

 &nbsp;

 ## 2.2 User Characteristics and Objectives
 EfficiClean is aimed primarily at hotel management, supervisors, staff and guests.
 As the app is aimed at a wide variety of people it will be used by people of all ages and technical abilities.
 This will mean that our application must have an easy to use interface which can be used by anyone.
 Our user interface must be accessible as it may be used by people with accessibility requirements such as screen readers.
-We would also hope that EfficiClean would be available in multiple languages as it is an application that can be used anywhere in the world.

 As EfficiClean already has a very simple home screen which consists of four buttons, we must ensure that the colour contrast, sizing and accessibility of these are all designed well.

 &nbsp;